run2bizdocs/documentation/en-us/docs/builder/advanced-options/process-integration-flow.md

     will start to flow (if applicable)

--  The field version is incremented automatically by the system whenever a new version of the workflow is created.
+-  The field version is incremented automatically by the system whenever a new version of the tracker is created.

 -  Time management can take place in the following ways: